 Your other option is genuine mastic tape, like Hardcast Foil Grip 1402.
 Mastic tapes are thicker than standard foil tapes and the adhesive contains actual mastic sealant.
 The best ones can keep your ducts sealed shut for 40 years.

 Got your mastic or mastic tape?
 Good.
 The next task is to seal every area where duct material meets duct material… or any other type of material.

 That might be two duct runs joined together at a connector.
 It might be at duct elbows or bends.
 It might be at a supply boot connection, depending on the location of the ductwork.

-Basically, you’re trying to get the low-hanging fruit.
+You’re trying to get the low-hanging fruit.

 Also be sure to seal all the plenums, including where the plenums connect to the indoor unit.
 In many cases, this is where the bulk of duct leakage occurs.